 Driver’s Privacy Protection Act (DPPA)

 The Drivers Privacy Protection Act (DPPA), 18 U.S.C. §2721 et. seq., was originally enacted in 1994 to protect the privacy of personal information assembled by State Department of Motor Vehicles (DMVs).
 The Drivers Privacy Protection Act safeguards the personal information of licensed drivers from improper use or disclosure.
 It’s important to note that many states may have imposed restrictions beyond what is required within the federal statute.
 The DPPA requires state DMV’s to restrict the use of personal information contained in driver records to those uses allowed by the Federal DPPA which defines penalties and civil liability for violations.
-Complete information can be found here.
+Complete information can be found on the link below.

 Consumer Credit Report Information